CBE544/CBE544-2019.github.io/ProjectDescription.md

 5. [Final Report](#report)

 For the Final Project, you will be studying ethylene carbonate adosrption on Lithium Cobalt Oxide (LiCoO<sub>2</sub>) with different dopant metals.
 Each group will be assigned a metal dopant to work with (see list of Assigned Projects).
-The students will work in groups of two or three on the same MXene to perform calculations individually, however, complementing each other.
-Each pair of students will present their results in class that will be critiqued by another group of two.
+The students will work in groups of two or three on the same dopant to perform calculations individually, however, complementing each other.
+Each pair of students will present their results in class that will be critiqued by the other groups.
 Finally, each group  will jointly write a final report on the combined data.
 The due date for the final written report is <font color="red">5/8 at 5:00 PM (hard deadline)</font>.

 Please make use of the [Piazza](https://piazza.com/) page for troubleshooting, discussions and for sharing results.